 Students with a variety of diverse backgrounds and life experiences pursue graduate studies at the university.
-Approximately 34 percent of the 2021-22 graduate student population, over 3.144 students, are international students from over 117 countries.
-The top five countries other than the US that Stanford graduate students call home are China, India, Canada, South Korea and Brazil.
-Students from underrepresented backgrounds account for 15 percent while women constitute 45 percent of graduate enrollment in 2021-2022.
+Approximately 35 percent of the 2022-23 graduate student population, over 3,385 students, are international students from over 123 countries.
+The top five countries other than the U.S. that Stanford graduate students call home are China, India, Canada, South Korea and France.
+Students from underrepresented backgrounds account for 15 percent.

-The majority of graduate students live in universitysubsidized housing, and many others live in nearby neighborhoods.
+The majority of graduate students live in university-subsidized housing, and many others live in nearby neighborhoods.
 Living in close proximity to campus allows graduate students to engage fully in Stanford's vibrant intellectual community.
-Stanford has made a major investment in graduate housing, building a new complex with 2,400 spaces, which opened in 2020.
+Stanford has made a major investment in graduate housing, building a complex with 2,400 spaces, which opened in 2020.
 The university now has the capacity to house 75 percent of graduate students in subsidized housing. glo.stanford.edu

-Graduate Students Fall 2021
+Graduate Students Fall 2022

-Total Matriculated 9,292 Students
+Total Matriculated 9,565 Students